The-TUSK/The-TUSK/README.md

 - 👋 Hi, I’m @The-TUSK
-- 👀 I’m interested in Game Development.
+- 👀 I’m interested in Software, Web, and Game Development.
-- 🌱 I’m currently learning Lua, Java, and C++.
-- 💞️ I’m looking to collaborate on any CS Projects.
+- 🌱 I’m looking forward to gaining work experience in the IT industry.
 - 📫 How to reach, twitter @The_TUSoK